YuvrajSingh-mist/Fine-Tuning-LLMs/Phi2/README.md

 <!-- Provide a quick summary of what the model is/does. -->

-It's a fine tuned version of Phi-2 model by Microsoft on Amod/mental_health_counseling_conversations.
+It's a fine-tuned version of Phi-2 model by Microsoft on [Amod/mental_health_counseling_conversations](https://huggingface.co/datasets/Amod/mental_health_counseling_conversations).

 ## Uses

 <!-- Address questions around how the model is intended to be used, including the foreseeable users of the model and those affected by the model. -->
-The above model, with applicable changes to the generation_config file passed to model.generate() fucntion can lead to generation of better resulst which could then be used for Health Counseling Chatbot dev.
+The above model, with applicable changes to the generation_config file, passed to model.generate() function can lead to the generation of better results which could then be used for Health Counseling Chatbot dev.

 ## Bias, Risks, and Limitations

-The model was developed as a proof-of-concept type hobby project and is not intended to be used without careful considerations of its implications.
+The model was developed as a proof-of-concept type hobby project and is not intended to be used without careful consideration of its implications.

 [More Information Needed]